-The short answer to why you should buy Bitcoin is because it is the world’s hardest money.
+The short answer to why you should acquire Bitcoin is because it is the world’s hardest money.

 Let’s unpack that statement.